koniv01/Gitdesk/README.md

 ###### Point* Used the same coding to get the image from URL:
 		'http:randomfox.ca/floof'

- #####Also used sqlit3 to get similar data but this time the focus was on values as it was a customer database
+ #####Also used sqlit3 to get similar data but this time the focus was on values as it was a customer database,data was also persisted and retrieved

  import sqlite3